 The amount of heat produced is determined by the rate that the pellets are fed into the burn chamber.
 This is controlled by either setting the thermostat (set the temperature you want for your room), a manual switch to control pellet feed or even a remote where you can set temperatures and timing.
 Yes these can turn on 15min before you wake up so you can warm your toes while sipping your morning cup of tea.

-An open fire place might run at about 10% efficiency which means that 90% of the potential energy in the log is either lost as heat through the chimney lost as smoke due to log not being burnt at high enough temperatures.
-There is a bit more to it than that but that describes it fairly well.
+An open fire place might run at about 10% efficiency which means that 90% of the potential energy in the log is either lost as heat through the chimney or lost as smoke due to the log not being burnt at high enough temperatures.
+There is a bit more to it than that but that describes it fairly well and unfortunately means that as beautiful as open fires are, they don’t effectively heat a room and they produce an enormous amount of pollution.

 Fossil fuels are also carbon sources that have been locked away for millions of years, whereas wood is part of the current carbon cycle.
 Burning wood is considered carbon neutral.
 Wood is also a relatively easily renewable resource.